 Opening reception October 18, 6 - 9 pm

-From large to small scale painting, video, zines and installation, Astrid Dick engages with the possibilities of contemporary painting through her bold and complex mix of “high” and “low” art, her mastery of oil paint, and her exuberant use of color, non-traditional materials and supports such as discarded foam, sequins, and glitter, simultaneously embracing and subverting her love of modernism and the history of painting.
+Astrid Dick engages with contemporary painting through her bold and complex mix of genres and materials, her mastery of oil paint, and her exuberant use of color, simultaneously embracing and subverting her love of modernism and the history of painting.

-That is her gift, that she can take all of these things, processing them so quickly, making them her own, a freedom of expression, a tangible space for all of us to enter.
+That is her gift, that she can take all of these things processing them so quickly, making them her own, a freedom of expression, a tangible space for all of us to enter into.

 KAMIKAZE PONZI